 This plan is unique because it is a combination of insurance and investment.
 A part of the premium is reserved for the policy and the sum assured, while the other part is used for investments.
 On maturity, the nominee or the policy holder gets the sum assured as well as the bonus earned from investments

 - Unit Linked Insurance Plans: Commonly referred to as ULIPs, these plans provide growth of money as well as life cover.
 With Unit Linked Insurance Plans, policyholders can enjoy the benefits of insurance and investment under a single plan.
 In ULIPs, the premium paid by the policy owner is divided into two parts.
 One part is used to invest in markets, just like in the case of mutual funds, and the other part is used to provide a life cover

 - Critical Illness Plan: This plan can be used to cover the expenses of specific life-threatening diseases.
-Critical illness plans cover the costs of hospitalization and diagnosis of the said disease.
+Critical illness plans cover the costs of hospitalisation and diagnosis of the said disease.
 The policy holder can claim the sum assured if he/she suffers from a critical illness.
 The remaining balance can be availed upon the maturity of the policy, as per the terms of the policy

 While life insurance covers the life of a person, general insurance provides cover to other aspects and assets in a person’s life, for example, health, car, travel, home, etc. This type of cover insures assets against theft or damage due to fires, natural calamities, accidents, man-made disasters like riots or terrorist attacks, etc. While life insurance policies provide cover against the risk of life, general insurance provides cover against other types of risks that may affect a person’s health or some of his/her physical assets like a home or a vehicle etc.